 What to do in Chinatown Bangkok? | Travel Guide

 Chinatown in Bangkok is truly amazing.
 Visitors are fascinated by the hustle and bustle, the colorful lights and vibrant colors, the beautiful Chinese temples and the huge choice of street food.
 On a tour to the Chinese Quarter of Bangkok, you will get to know the Thai capital from a different side.
 Here you can expect many interesting attractions and things to do, but also amazing markets and exceptional food.
 The best way is to start your Chinatown tour at the famous Yaowarat Road and to dive into a world full of surprises.
 Depending on the time of day, you can experience something different here.
 Especially in the morning, but also towards the evening this district is amazing to explore.
 But what are the best things to do in China town?

 This blog post is a guide for all the important information and tips for a trip to Chinatown in Bangkok.
 We show you the best attractions, most beautiful Chinese temples and the coolest markets around.
 Also, we will tell you the best time to visit, and how to get to Chinatown.

 What do do in Chinatown Bangkok?

 Chinatown in Bangkok is unique.
 Just arriving in the hustle and bustle, many visitors cannot be stopped from being amazed.
 Here, we have summarized the absolute highlights of Chinatown, which you should not miss.
-Here are the TOP attractions of the Chinese district:
+Here are the TOP-Attractions and Things to do of the Chinese district: